kindone/python-proptest/docs/unittest-integration.md

 ### Unittest-Specific Error Handling

-When a property test fails in a unittest context, PyPropTest automatically raises the appropriate unittest failure exception:
+When a property test fails in a unittest context, python-proptest automatically raises the appropriate unittest failure exception:

 ```python
 class TestFailingProperties(unittest.TestCase):